Access Management

 From an auditability and compliance perspective, governance offers several approaches:

-All the actions carried out on accounts and rights are traced, allowing the use of standard reports or the construction of a specific reporting.
+All actions carried out on accounts and rights are traced, enabling the use of standard reports or the construction of specific reporting.

-By defining a risk level for the different rights available, it is possible to target controls on users at risk.
+By defining a risk level for the various rights available, it is possible to target controls at high-risk users.

-To ensure that the rights of a user are always in line with his activity, regular certification campaigns of the rights are possible, for example via the line manager or the resource owner.
+To ensure that a user’s rights are always in line with his or her activity, regular rights certification campaigns are possible, for example via the line manager or the resource owner.

 Access Management at Synetis

-More than 45 consultants dedicated to Access Management with an average experience of more than 5 years in the field of cyber security;
+More than 45 consultants dedicated to Access Management, with an average experience of over 5 years in the field of cyber security;

-More than 8 active partnerships with major market players (Microsoft, Ilex International, InWebo, Okta, Ping Identity, CyberArk, Wallix / Trustelem, Yubico) and a real expertise with other software vendors such as ForgeRock, Microsoft, OneLogin, etc. ;
+More than 8 active partnerships with major market players (Microsoft, Ilex International, InWebo, Okta, Ping Identity, CyberArk, Wallix / Trustelem, Yubico) and real expertise with other software publishers such as ForgeRock, Microsoft, OneLogin, etc. ;

 Over 20 publisher certifications acquired;

-More than 65 projects in progress as of 01/08/2022 - including 40+ new projects in 2022 - of all sizes (from about 10 days to more than 250 days) and of all types (scoping, audit, integration, TMA, CDS), with a commitment to results (fixed price) or to means (contracting).
+More than 65 projects underway as of 01/08/2022 - including 40+ new projects in 2022 - of all sizes (from ten days to more than 250 days) and all types (scoping, audit, integration, TMA, CDS), with a commitment to results (fixed-price) or resources (time and materials).

 Our Digital Identity experts